SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 ![login permissions](../images/vsx-images/9alogin-grant-permissions.png)

-## Create a container
+## Create your first container

-With your trial container type registered, you can create your first container.
+With your trial container type registered, you can now create your first container.
 Only five containers of trial container type can be created to upload and manage content.

 * Right-click on the **Containers** drop-down from the tree in the left nav-bar and select **Create container**
 * Enter a name for the container you would like to create